 where $g$ is gravitational acceleration.
 This tells us that longer waves (smaller $\lvert\vec k\rvert$) travel faster.
 Combining this with the resonance condition $\omega = \vec k \cdot \vec v$, we get

-This is the key equation.
-It selects which wavevectors can participate in the wake.
+This is the principal equation: it selects which wavevectors can participate in the wake.

 The constraint curve